Display-Lab/knowledge-base/vignettes/goal_loss_vignette/readme.md

 5. `Time since last achievement`

 ### Mechanisms
-**Note: Mechanisms are blank in the [MPOG message library sheet](https://docs.google.com/spreadsheets/d/1h81ZmTqMWvWDcpLIr5IFW-AAmEiqQAPB4ZtyQtY87HQ/edit#gid=439820594)**
 Mechanisms are factors that the intervention operates through to influence the feedback recipient.
-The Goal Loss pathway has the following mechanisms:
+Adapted from [Carey et. al. 2019](https://doi.org/10.1093/abm/kay078).
+The goal loss pathway has the following mechanisms:
-1. `Awareness (knowledge)`: The message may change the recipient's awareness of their high performance, relative to peers.
+1. 1. `Awareness (knowledge)`: The message may change the recipient's awareness of their own performance and of institutional performance goals.
-2. `Subjective norms`: The message may influence the precipient by creating or reinforcing their perception of their own top-performer status within their peer group.
+2. `Goals`: The message may create or reinforce mental representations of outcomes or end states that an individual wants to achieve, relative to their clinical performance.
-3. `Motivation`: The message may motivate the recipient to work to maintain their status as a top performer.
+3. `Motivation`: The message may give the recipient purpose or direction towards changing their own performance.

 ### Outcomes
 The expected outcome of a successful goal loss pathway precision feedback intervention is clinical process performance improvement.